kevburnsjr/microcache/README.md

 	// - StaleRecache: true
 	// Upon serving a stale response following an error, that stale response will be
 	// re-cached for the default ttl (10s)
-	// Can be disabled per endpoint with response header
+	// Can be disabled per request with response header
 	//
 	//     microcache-no-stale-recache: 1
 	//